renatompf/password-manager/README.md

 and also notes.
 You can also generate your own random password if you want and check the strength of a password.

-**ALL YOUR PASSWORDS AND NOTES ARE ENCRYPTED BEFORE BEING STORED IN THE DATABASE, NOT ONLY TO GUARANTEE THE SECURITY OF IT BUT ALL TO ENSURE THE PRIVACY OF THE USER**
+**ALL YOUR PASSWORDS AND NOTES ARE ENCRYPTED BEFORE BEING STORED IN THE DATABASE, NOT ONLY TO GUARANTEE THE SECURITY OF IT BUT ALSO TO ENSURE THE PRIVACY OF THE USER**

 This project was made in [JAVA 17](https://www.java.com/en/), using [Spring Security](https://spring.io/projects/spring-security) to manage the security and [Spring Data JPA](https://spring.io/projects/spring-data-jpa) and [PostgreSQL](https://www.postgresql.org/) to handle all the data.